Are there any contraindications with other hair products when using fermented rice water?

 Another great option is products made using Chebe powder - in particular Chebe butter.
 Chebe butter is infused with authentic Chebe powder along with essential oils to give your hair the moisture and nutrients it needs.
 It deeply hydrates your strands, strengthens them and prevents them from breakage and shedding.

 Overall, there may be potential contraindications when using other hair products with fermented rice water due to interactions between ingredients or potential allergic reactions.
 It’s important to read labels carefully when using multiple products together and to apply them separately if you have sensitive skin or scalps.
+Moreover, you can check our how-to guide about applying fermented rice water on your hair.

 For readers with sensitive scalps or skin, we recommend doing a patch test before trying out any new products.
 Additionally, we suggest consulting with a professional before starting any new treatments or regimes so they can provide you with further advice tailored to your individual needs.